abesto/blog/source/_posts/2014-01-29-why-i-left-university.markdown

  - It's not calling for arguments on either side to help me make a decision (it's all done and in the past)
  - It's also not a general statement about anything at all.

 This post is instead the story of my very specific case.
-I share all details of it openly, recognizing that some of you don't agree with my decision.
-My goal is also not to convince you about anything; I'm explaining my thinking and feelings so you may better understand, and if needed more easily accept my decision.
+These are true for me, they may not be true for you.
+I share all details openly, recognizing that some of you don't agree with my decision.
+My goal is also not to convince you about anything; I'm explaining my thinking and feelings so you may better understand, and if needed, more easily accept my decision.

 Warning: it's a really, really, really long post.
 It gives all the exposition needed to understand me (in this regard).
 I don't mind if you don't read it, but if you want to understand, then please do.
 These are the arguments I considered, how I weighed them, and how I came to the final conclusion.